 The capitalized cost of patents is amortized using the straight-line method over their useful lives.
-The cost of patent amortization was \$0.3 million, \$0.3 million, and \$0.3 million in 2018, 2017, and 2016, respectively.
+The cost of patent amortization was \$0.3 million in 2019, 2018, and 2017.
 The estimated annual patent amortization cost for each of the next five years is \$0.3 million.
 Costs incurred to maintain existing patents are charged to expense in the year incurred.